paldhous/ucsc/2019/investigative-policy/md/ethics.md

 - [Associated Press Media Editors](https://www.apme.com/page/EthicsStatement?)

 Remember that these are codes rather than hard-and-fast rules.
 They won't tell you what to do, but they will help you make decisions that balance benefit and harm for the public good.
-Also remember that rule of thumb: What would reasonable people think, if my conduct in reporting this story was covered by another reporter?
+Also remember this rule of thumb: What would reasonable people think, if my conduct in reporting this story was covered by another reporter?

 SPJ also has more case studies [here](https://www.spj.org/ethicscasestudies.asp), and operates a [hotline](https://www.spj.org/ethicshotline.asp) if you need ethics advice.